 • Wages paid are not enough to meet basic needs

 • Deduction from wages is permitted as a disciplinary measure

-Senior members of the Merchandise team undertake regular reviews with all suppliers, including factory visits, to ensure that recognised standards are adhered to.
+Senior members of the Merchandise team undertake regular corporate social policy reviews with all suppliers, including factory visits, to ensure that recognised standards are adhered to.

-Each supplier is required to sign up to a CSR code of practise to ensure they meet with the above criteria.
+Each supplier is required to sign up to a Corporate Social Responsibility code of practise to ensure they meet with the above criteria.

 WG is an Equal Opportunity Employer and as such is committed not only to observing employment legislation but also to the promotion of equality of opportunity in employment.
 WG values diversity within our workplace to reflect the workplaces of our clients.

 All employees and job applicants will be given equal opportunity irrespective of their sex, sexuality, culture, HIV aids status, marital status, race, religion, nationality, ethnic or national origin, colour, disability, age and any other condition which cannot be shown to be relevant to effective job performance.

 Selection for positions, opportunities for career development and the provision of training will depend solely on job requirements and the individual’s abilities.